Sometimes the worse thing is getting exactly what you want.

 Back and forth they fought, neither daring to give ground to their opponent for more than a second for fear of the Esoteric Technique the other might unleash.
 Yet as they exchanged blows over and over, banging dull training blades against each other, sweat glistened brightly on their foreheads and their eyes narrowed in mutual disdain.

-With a grunt, Asbjörn faked a swinging slash and threw himself into another roll, reaching within for the power that slumbered inside.
+With a grunt, Asbjörn faked a swinging slash and threw himself into another roll.
+Reaching within for the power that slumbered inside, he did something he knew he should not.
+He looked into the Abyss.
 Prana surged into his First Stöðin, a torrent large enough to level mountains, ripping at his very soul; his First Stöðin shone with all the brilliance of the blazing sun.
-Then the Aspect of Fire bent to his will with an ease that always left him surprised as he came to his knees twirling and jabbing his sword in Koggi’s direction.
+He came to his knees, twirling and jabbing his sword in Koggi’s direction.

 A popping sound roared in his eardrums, and a red rosebud bloomed a meter away from the tip of his blade.
 With petals made of tiny scarlet flames, it flickered in and out of existence, flying towards an unprepared combatant.
 After an instant, the rose solidified, and an intense, blistering fire radiated out in a mini explosion, catching Koggi in the blast, setting his robe ablaze.

-Surprised, Asbjörn stood with his enemy’s shrieks ringing in his ears, but it was not the other boy’s screams that held him transfixed.
-It was the fact that he had a breakthrough in the midst of battle.
-From now on his Esoteric Techniques would no longer be illusionary; he had achieved First Stöðin, First Stratum.
+Surprised, Asbjörn stood with his enemy’s shrieks ringing in his ears.
+But it was not the other boy’s screams that held him transfixed.
+It was the fact that he had done something forbidden.
+He had gazed into the Abyss to induce a breakthrough in the midst of battle, and from now on, his Esoteric Techniques would no longer be illusionary because he had achieved First Stöðin, First Stratum.

 Erik rose from the lake, still clothed in the Imugi’s flesh, and splashed onto the shore.
 The ground quaked beneath his vast mass, spraying dirt and water into the air.
 Hammers made of memories powerful enough to tear apart continents struck his mind.
 Any one could end him, eradicate him as if he had never been born; of that he was positive.
 Erik fought against them, rolling, shaking as he struggled against the onslaught.
 His body writhed, shrinking in on itself, even as he waged his unseen battle.
 The vast rumbles brought about from him flinging himself around filled the air with booms.